 - Are in unbearable physical or emotional pain.

 - Feel like a burden to loved ones.

-This national network of local crisis centers offers free and confidential help to those who are contemplating suicide and their loved ones.
+Contact the 988 Suicide & Crisis Lifeline through chat, text or a phone call without delay.
+This national network offers free and confidential help to people who are contemplating suicide, as well as to their loved ones.